Scattering of massive particles from black holes and naked singularities: Reissner-Nordstr om Metric

-When the electric charge $Q$ is set to zero, the metric is reduced to that of the Schwarzschild black hole.
-Location of the event horizons can be calculated by finding the root of the metric function \(f(r_\mathrm{h})=0\), leading to For the Schwarzschild case of \(Q=0\), the event horizon is at \(r_\mathrm{h}=2M=r_s\).
-We can identify three cases: \(Q < M\), $Q=M$ and \(Q > M \).
-When \(Q < M\), the equation $f(r) = 0$ has two real roots, known as the outer horizon and the inner horizon.
-For \(M = Q\), there is only one horizon at \(r_\mathrm{h} = M\), this case is known as the extreme black hole RN solution.
-In these two cases, the singularity remains hidden by an event horizon.
+When the charge $Q$ is set to zero, the metric is reduced to that of the Schwarzschild black hole.
+Location of the event horizon can be calculated by finding the outer root of the metric function \(f(r_\mathrm{h})=0\), leading to

+when $Q<M$.
+In the Schwarzschild case of \(Q=0\), the event horizon is at \(r_\mathrm{h}=2M=r_\mathrm{S}\).
+The case \(M = Q\) is known as the extreme black hole RN solution.
+In these cases, the singularity remains hidden by an event horizon.

 When \(Q > M\) there is no event horizon, and the resulting geometry describes a NkS.
 A particularly interesting property of RN NkS is that gravitational attraction vanishes on a spherical surface of radius \( r_0 = Q^2 / M\) \citep[]{Pugliese11}.
 In fact, gravity is repulsive inside this ``zero-gravity'' sphere, and this allows non-rotating fluid atmospheres to levitate around the RN NkS, and thus to cloak it with a spherical shell \citep{VK23}.
 Rotating fluid figures of equilibrium have the topology of a torus \citep{Mishra24}.
-This zero-gravity sphere is present in many other models of NkS, although non-vacuum solutions without its presence can be constructed \citep{JMN11}.
-Hence, we expect the presented results to hold qualitatively in a wider range of geometries.
+This zero-gravity sphere is present in many other, {but not all}, models of NkSs.
+Hence, we expect the presented results to hold qualitatively in a wider range of geometries, although non-vacuum solutions without the presence of a repulsive core can be constructed. {For example, the JMN-1 and JMN-2 models \citep{JMN11} describe equilibrium configurations from gravitational collapse where the interior is filled with fluid, and the gravitational potential remains attractive down to the singularity.
+In contrast, other vacuum naked singularity solutions, such as the Janis-Newman-Winicour (JNW) metric \citep{JNW1968, Virbhadra1997}, typically exhibit a divergent repulsive potential barrier for particles with angular momentum, similar to the RN case discussed here.}